 There are a variety of refrigerant wholesalers throughout the United States.
 The question is, which ones should you buy from?
 Who’s providing the best product for the best value?
-I have complied a list of all of the major distributors that I am aware of throughout the United States.
-Now, I may have missed some but this list should still highlight the key players in 2015.
+I have complied a list of all of the major refrigerant distributors that I am aware of throughout the United States.
+Now, I may have missed some but this list should still highlight the key players today.
 Please note that most of these distributors ship in pallet quantities only.
 (40 jugs on one pallet)

 A-Gas was founded over twenty years ago and is now a global distributor of refrigeration.
 They have facilities on five continents and just recently purchased the companies known as CoolGas and RemTec International.
 CoolGas was founded in 1994 and is now one of the largest distributors in the United States.
 The new partnership between CoolGas and A-Gas will provide better coverage and service to their customers in 2015.
 I’ve dealt with CoolGas in the past and have had nothing but good experiences.

 Refrigerant Depot, formerly known as Automart Wholesale, was founded in 1995.
 They are based out of Orlando and provide very competitive pricing on pallets nationwide.
 All of their products are produced in the United States by major manufacturers.
 I’ve bought from these guys in the past and have had no issues.

 Weitron is a worldwide distributor of refrigerants.
 They were founded in 1992 in Maryland and have since expanded to supplying locations all over the United States and globally.
 Weitron is committed to quality product and great customer service.
 Again, I’ve bought from Weitron in the past and did not have any issues or complaints.